Smith-Hazel Recreation Center renovations face criticism over gym floors’ condition

 “I can’t understand how they were thinking of not including the flooring in the first phase of ADA renovations when they are doing work interior to the building,” George Buggs said.

-In 2022, all doors, entrances, and restrooms at Smith-Hazel Recreation Center were renovated to make them accessible to everyone.
-The HVAC system was also upgraded.
+All doors, entrances, and restrooms at Smith-Hazel Recreation Center will be renovated to make them accessible to everyone.
 But there are concerns about the condition of the gym floors.

 “About four years ago.
 And we complained about it a lot of times, but nothing ever was done,” Anthony Scurry added.